naiveraider/LLMsForTimeSeries/README.md

 You can access the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP/view), then place the downloaded contents under ./datasets

 ## Setup 🔧
-Three different popular LLM-based TSF methods were included in our ablation approach.
-You might want to follow the corresponding repos, [OneFitsAll](https://github.com/DAMO-DI-ML/NeurIPS2023-One-Fits-All), [Time-LLM](https://github.com/KimMeen/Time-LLM), and [CALF](https://github.com/Hank0626/CALF), to set up the environment respectivly.
-For the **''PAttn''** method, the environment from any of the above repos is compatible.
+Three different popular groups of methods were included in our ablation approach. one group is w/o transformer, another group is w/ transformer, the other group is LLM based.

 ##  w/o transformer
 ### Linear